Syllabus

 Attendance

-Discussion section attendance is encourage but not explicitly required.
+Lecture and discussion attendance is expected and encouraged but not explicitly required.
 Attendance does not directly have an effect on your grade.

 Assessments

-CS 307 will use three types of assessments: homework, labs, and quizzes.
+CS 307 will use three types of assessments: homework, labs, and exams.

-With the exception of quizzes, all course assignments are due at 11:59 PM, Central (Urbana) time, on the listed due date.
+With the exception of exams, all course assignments are due on Friday at 11:59 PM, Central (Urbana) time, on the listed due date.

 All assessment deadlines are listed on the landing page of this website.